AyuSharma-dev/jaspex/Readme.md

 # ![Alt text](static/images/logoNav.PNG?raw=true "Title")
 >This repository is for the Online Json to <a href="https://jaspex.herokuapp.com/">Apex conversion tool</a>.

->This tool Converts hardcoded JSON into the Apex JSON Generator Class code.
+>This tool Converts JSON into the Apex JSON Generator Class code.

 ---